 - Literature review

-A faculty member reviews and signs each project in the Professional Portfolio.
-The signature indicates that the student has achieved the faculty-established standards for the project.
-Graduates are encouraged to use their Professional Portfolios when applying for employment.
+Each semester, students complete assignments associated with the above clinical skills, and each assignment culminates in professional documents to be included in the student's professional portfolio.
+A faculty member reviews and signs each assignment in the professional portfolio.
+The faculty member's signature indicates that the student has achieved the faculty-established standards for the project.
+Graduates are encouraged to use their professional portfolio when applying for employment.

 Complete all courses and requirements listed below unless otherwise indicated.